 Respiratory syncytial (sin-SISH-uhl) virus, or RSV, is a common respiratory virus that usually causes mild, cold-like symptoms.
 Most people recover in a week or two, but RSV can be serious.
 Infants and older adults are more likely to develop severe RSV and need hospitalization.
 Vaccines are available to protect older adults from severe RSV.
 Effective September 1, 2023, the RRD National Medical options will cover RSV vaccinations for adults 60 and older.

 You can get your vaccinations in a number of ways:

-- At a convenience care clinic, typically located in a retail store.
+- At an in-network convenience care clinic, typically located in a retail store.
 No appointment is needed.

-- At a network retail pharmacy such as CVS, Walgreens and Walmart.
+- At an in-network retail pharmacy such as CVS, Walgreens and Walmart.
 (Take your prescription ID card to show.)

 - At your doctor’s office or other in-network provider.
 Check your medical vendor’s website or call the number on your medical ID card to find a network provider.

 Show your medical ID card if you get vaccinated at a doctor’s office or clinic; show your prescription drug card if you get vaccinated at a pharmacy.
-Although you might need to pay out of pocket when you receive the vaccine, you will be reimbursed 100% if you are covered under an RRD National Medical option and you use a network provider.
+Although you might need to pay out of pocket when you receive the vaccine, you will be reimbursed 100% if you are covered under an RRD National Medical option and you use an in-network provider.
+(You must be 60 or older to be 100% reimbursed for the RSV vaccine.)
 Simply submit the claim to your medical or prescription drug vendor for reimbursement.